Nexmo/station/_documentation/en/redact/overview.md

   </tr>
   <tr>
     <th>Auto-redact details</th>
     <td>Advanced Auto-redact for SMS redacts server logs, CDRs, and the data pipeline logs.
-The scope of auto-redaction is configurable and can include the following options:<br><ul><li>message content redaction only</li><li>phone number redaction only</li><li>phone number encryption only</li><li>message content redaction together with redaction or encryption of the phone number </li></ul>When immediate message content redaction is configured, message content is not written at all, not even to the server logs.<br> When number redaction is configured, the phone number gets encrypted by the SMS API before it gets written to the server logs and the data pipeline logs.
-The moment CDRs get propagated to the long-term storage of CDRs, the encrypted number field gets automatically redacted.
+The scope of auto-redaction is configurable and can include the following options:<br><ul><li>message content redaction only</li><li>phone number redaction only</li><li>phone number encryption only</li><li>message content redaction together with redaction or encryption of the phone number </li></ul>When immediate message content redaction is configured, message content is not written at all, not even to the server logs or the data pipeline logs.<br> When number redaction is configured, the phone number gets encrypted by the SMS API before it gets written to the server logs and the data pipeline logs.
+When CDRs get propagated to the long-term storage of CDRs, the encrypted number field gets automatically redacted.
 The logs containing encrypted numbers expire on their own.<br> Neither Support nor any other personel have access to decryption keys</td>
   </tr>
   <tr>
     <th>Redact API details</th>